tokenmill/beagle/README.md

 ### Project Setup with Maven

-The project is stored in the Maven Central Repository and you can just add the beagle dependency to the `pom.xml`:
+The library is deployed in the Maven Central Repository and you can just add the beagle dependency to your `pom.xml`:

 ```xml
 <dependency>